chaddro/EasyPopulate-4.0/README.txt

 the code's performance and streaming the data was a real memory hog.
 To download your exported file, you will need to "right-click, save-as".
 You may be able to set your browser to automatically download csv/CSV files when clicking on the download link.
 I'll come up with a better solution in due time.

-5) File names act as a switch inside the script for Importing.
-This means that in order to affect the fields associated with say featured product, the filename must begin with the non-case sensitive name of Featured-EP.
-Anything that follows that name can be modified to suit but must follow the file naming convention of your host and software.
-The filenames requiring this unique file naming are namely: PriceBreaks-EP, CategoryMeta-EP, Featured-EP, SBA-Stock-EP, and Attrib-Basic-EP/Attrib-Detailed-EP ... these import files must have names that start with this string.
+5) File names are important and act as a switch inside the script for Importing.
+This means that in order process data associated with featured product, the filename must begin with the non-case sensitive name of Featured-EP.
+Anything that follows that name can be modified to suit but must follow the file naming "rules" of your host and software.
+The filenames requiring unique file naming are: PriceBreaks-EP, CategoryMeta-EP, Featured-EP, SBA-Stock-EP, and Attrib-Basic-EP/Attrib-Detailed-EP ... these import files must have names that start with the applicable string.

-For example, attempting to upload a file to modify the featured part(s) of a product where the filename does not begin with Featured-EP (case insensitive) data will not update the featured specific data of the product.
+For example, attempting to import a file to modify the featured part(s) of a product where the filename does not begin with Featured-EP (case insensitive) data will not update the featured specific data of the product.
 Files that are not named using the identified unique filename prefix will be processed as a full product with each field processed as might be expected for a full product import.

 6) Basic Attribute Import.
-Please read the notes below carefully about importing attributes for how to use this feature which is still in development.
+Please read the notes below carefully about importing attributes and how to use this feature which is still in development.
 Currently, you can at Import create your products_options_name (your attribute name, ie. color), products_options_type (checkbox, dropdown, etc), and products_options_values_name (red, green, blue).